 In addition to Betsy’s efforts, The University’s Privacy Officer is available to assist departments with records and information management challenges.
-Laurie Neal, the University Privacy Officer, assists faculty, staff, and students to navigate the rules and standards for protecting sensitive information and serves as a central resource for privacy related issues.
+Bruce Gelston, the University Privacy Officer, assists faculty, staff, and students to navigate the rules and standards for protecting sensitive information and serves as a central resource for privacy related issues.
 Together, we can help you to understand state and University records policies and procedures, complete record inventories, assist with the proper disposition of University records and offer best practices.

 Partner with us today and together we could produce these wonderful results:

 - Control the growth of materials taking up valuable office space;

 - Control the growth of electronic data taking up valuable hard-drive space;

 - Preserve University history